-institution has recently implemented any major financial aid policy, program, or initiative to make your institution more affordable to incoming students such as replacing loans with grants, or waiving costs for families below a certain income level please provide details below: ·
+H15 .
+If your institution has recently implemented any major financial aid policy, program, or initiative to make you institution more affordable to incoming students such as replacing loans with grants, or waiving costs for families below a certain income level please provide details below:

-I. INSTRUCTIONAL FACULTY AND CLASS SIZE
+Common Data Set 2013-2014 I. INSTRUCTIONAL FACULTY AND CLASS SIZE

 I-1.
-Please report the number of instructional faculty members in each category for Fall 2010.
+Please report the number of instructional faculty members in each category for Fall 2013.
 Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.